a-ng-d/figma-ui-color-palette/README.md

 > Note: The variant color's Chroma/Hue values may change (compared to the starting color's one) to be inside the sRBG gamut.

 The palette architecture (do not manual edit it) is:
-- UI Color Palette
+- UI Color Palette・Preset name
-  - colors
+  - _colors
       - layerName
-      - layerName-50
+        - scale-0
         - …
-      - layerName-900
+        - scale-N
       - …
+      - _header
+        - scale-0
+        - …
+        - scale-N
+        - Colors
+      - _title

 ### Edit a color palette
 > Note: Editing a color palette only works on those already created with the plugin.